 The topics in this course build upon each other.
 It is important to establish a strong foundation with fundamentals in order to make progress on more advanced topics.
 Don't fall behind.
-Esure you have mastery of the "easier" topics at the beginning of the course (i.e., probability, statistics, linear algebra, and a good grasp on the concept of the Conditional Expectation Function).

-When engaging with new content, you should interact with the content 3 times: read the assigned textbook sections, attend class and engage with the lectures, and revisit the books and slides as you work through problem sets.
+When engaging with new content, you should interact with the content multiple times: read the assigned textbook sections, attend class and engage with the lectures, and revisit the books and slides as you work through problem sets.
 This level of engagement should enable you to rephrase the ideas in your own words.
 Do this!
 Talk about econometrics with your fellow students; you will discover much value in the process.

 Lastly, be professional.
 Complete the assignments with integrity.
 Turn them in on time.
 Take the exams seriously.
 I have never failed a student who made an honest effort towards the course.
+I have failed students who cheated or failed to complete assignments and exams.